 No, only a portion of the curriculum is online.
 The Accelerated BSN track’s purpose is to create the highest quality of nurses as quickly as the job market demands.
 Students will be required to come to skills labs, as well as traveling to the clinical sites for that portion of their education.
 While all the computer-based learning and prerequisites can be completed at any location of your choice, it is essential that you live a reasonable drive from campus while you earn your degree.

-CTX’s School of Nursing’s BSN program’s curriculum has proven to be successful as 100% of graduates in 2015 passed the NCLEX-RN the first time, and in 2016, 98% of graduates passed on their first attempt.
+CTX’s College of Nursing’s BSN program’s curriculum has proven to be successful!
+One hundred percent of graduates in 2015 passed the NCLEX-RN the first time, and in 2016, 98% of graduates passed on their first attempt.

 4. How can I strengthen my application?